arshiya19/Movie_Recommender_System_using_ML/README.md

 16. Save Data and Models: The processed data and similarity matrix are saved using pickle.
 This ensures that the data and model can be easily loaded and used in the web application without the need for reprocessing.

 ## Web Application using Streamlit
 17. Streamlit App: An interactive web application is created using Streamlit to allow users to interact with the recommendation system.
-Users can select a movie and get recommendations, making the system accessible and user-friendly.
+Users can select a movie and get recommendations, making the system accessible and user-friendly.(run with command streamlit app wesbite.py)